2M-kotb/DLSTM/README.md

 | Required Libraries |
  --------------------

- The following libraries are needed to run the python codes:
+ The following libraries are needed to run the python codes: (python 3)

 1- pandas (0.19.2)